vantacry/Storage-Hunters-Open-World-Calculator/README.md

-# Storage Hunters Open World Mutation Calculator
+# Storage Hunters: Open World Mutation Calculator

 A simple mutation calculator for the Game **Storage Hunters Open World** on Roblox that helps players calculate item values based on mutations, condition, and grades.